-- Umbrellas and parasols – the umbrella and all parts of the umbrella (ribs, handle, and rings).
+- Umbrellas and Parasols – Including both the umbrella and all parts of the umbrella (ribs, handle, and rings).

-- Canes and walking sticks – the handle and the seat (if there is one) of the walking stick and cane are in class 18, as well as the stick itself.
+- Canes and Walking Sticks – Class 18 covers the handle and the seat (if there is one) of the walking stick as well as the stick itself.

 Related Products That Are Not in Class 18

-- Class 24 – Fabrics: While fake fur is in class 18, fabrics that look like animal skin (but aren’t real) are in class 24 – fabrics.
+- Class 24: Fabrics – While fake fur is in Class 18, fabrics that look like animal skin (but aren’t real) are in Class 24.

 Class 18 is a trademark class that covers much more than its label suggests.
-Its title is “leather goods,” and indeed all leather products (except clothing) are in that class.
-But along with leather products, all bags, cases, and wallets are in class 18 as well, regardless of what they are made of.
+Its title may be “leather goods,” but it also covers all bags, cases, and wallets, regardless of what they are made of.

-Other animal products such as pelts and fur are in class 18 too, even if the fur is fake.
-Finally, seemingly unrelated items such as walking sticks, umbrellas, and sausage casings are in class 18.
+Other animal products such as pelts and fur are in Class 18 too, even if the fur is fake.
+Finally, seemingly unrelated items such as walking sticks and umbrellas are in Class 18 as well.

 If your product or service covers more than one class, you may file under multiple classes, but you will have to pay the filing fee for each class.

 It’s a good idea to get advice from an experienced trademark attorney before you apply for a trademark.
-The USPTO rejects trademark applications due to incorrect information or filing.
-A lawyer can make sure you are filing under the correct class and can search the database to see if there are any other marks in that class that are similar to yours.
+The USPTO often rejects trademark applications due to incorrect information or filing.
+A lawyer can make sure you are filing under the correct class and can search the database to see if there are any other marks in that class that are too similar to your own.